yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 ## Code Example

-The examples below assumes you are using `IJSpace` interface that is available via the `GigaSpaces.getSpace()`.
-If you are using the `GigaSpaces` interface and Spring automatic transaction demarcation, you will not need to specify the transaction object explicitly.
-Still, the blocking rules will be enforced.
+The examples below assumes you are using `ISpaceProxy` interface.

 {% highlight csharp %}
-IJSpace ijspace= ...
+ISpaceProxy proxy;
-// write an object under txn X and commit, making it publicly visible ijspace.write( something, txnX, Lease.FOREVER);
+// write an object under txn X and commit, making it publicly visible proxy.Write( user, txnX, long.MaxValue);
 txnX.commit();

-// update this object with a new one under a different txn Y ijspace.update( newSomething, txnY, Lease.FOREVER, IJSpace.NO_WAIT);
+// update this object with a new one under a different txn Y proxy.Write( user, txnY, 0, long.MaxValue);

-// all read operations (read, readIfExists, readMultiple, count) return the last publicly visible match.
+// all read operations (read, ReadIfExists, ReadMultiple, Count) return the last publicly visible match.
-// operations can be performed with a new txn Z or a null txn ijspace.read( tmpl, txnZ, ReadModifiers.ReadCommitted);
+// operations can be performed with a new txn Z or a null txn proxy.Read( user, txnZ, ReadModifiers.ReadCommitted);

 // Note: using the same txn (txn Y) will return matches that are visible under the transaction
 {% endhighlight %}